+Anthropogenic Carbon emissions lead to acute and chronic perturbations including increasing storm intensity, rising sea levels, altered upwelling regimes, ocean acidification, and deoxygenation5,12,13.
+As a result, organisms must simultaneously adjust their physiologies to cope with multiple threats that in some cases could be selecting for opposing traits.
+We focused on two critical effects influencing MPAs: rising temperatures and changing oxygenation.
 We asked how much MPAs can be expected to warm under the business-as-usual emissions trajectory RCP 8.5 and the RCP 4.5 mitigation scenario10, for which emissions peak around 2040 and CO2 concentration stabilizes at ~525 ppm in 2100 (ref.
 2).
-We used CMIP5 model projections to predict the 21st century rate of change of mean SSTs of the geographic centers of 8236 MPAs around the world (Fig. 1A).
+We used CMIP5 models to predict the mean 21st century rate of SST and O2 change at the geographic centers of 8236 MPAs around the world (Fig. 1A).
 We also assessed warming rates in 309 “no-take reserves,” in which fishing is banned.
-Under RCP 8.5 mean SSTs are predicted to increase within nearly all MPAs: the average warming rate is 0.034 °C/year (Table 1), with a maximum increase of 0.113°C/year (in northern Baffin Bay off northwest Greenland).
+With BAU emissions, mean SSTs are predicted to increase within nearly all MPAs: the average warming rate is 0.034 °C/year (Table 1), with a maximum increase of 0.113°C/year (in northern Baffin Bay off northwest Greenland).
 This predicted future warming continues the trend of recent anthropogenic warming of 0.1 °C per decade11, on average, since 1960.
 Projected warming rates increase slightly with latitudinal zone, from the tropics to polar oceans (Tables 1 S1).
 Remarkably, under RCP 8.5, 99% of the world’s MPAs are forecasted to warm by ≥2°C by 2100.
-The RCP 4.5 mitigation scenario predicts substantially lower warming rates (Table 1), and thus presumably reduced impacts on marine organisms12,13.
+The RCP 4.5 mitigation scenario2 predicts substantially lower warming rates (Table 1), and thus presumably reduced impacts on marine organisms12,13.